 Yesterday, I joined Adrian Lurssen of JD Supra and David Ackert of Practice Boomers for a discussion about LinkedIn and the changing role of content in law firms.
-By content we mean: blog posts, newsletters, articles, e-alerts and other educational information created by lawyers.
-One of the biggest talking points that resonated with me was the illusive idea of writing blog posts to win a new big piece of business.
+By content, we mean blog posts, newsletters, articles, e-alerts, and other educational information created by lawyers.
+One of the biggest talking points that resonated with me was the elusive idea of writing blog posts to win a new big piece of business.

 I’m not saying it never happens, Adrian Lurrsen and I have both seen the right article at the right time connect a company with a new law firm, but it is rare and it is the exception.

 The majority of people do business with people they’ve done business with before and know, like, and trust.
 Sharing our content with those people, in the long run, maybe far more powerful than fishing for strangers with our writing.

 However, there are three other powerful ways our content help build our practice, other than through helping us meet total strangers.

 1. Help us connect and stay top of mind with our existing connections.